Episode five of Game of Thrones Season 7, Eastwatch, has hit our screens and we have the data.

 Want more Game of Thrones data?

-Our coverage of Game of Thrones data spans years, and we have a huge archive of season and episode specific data over at react.brandwatch.com/gameofthrones.
-Our wavey data visualisations will also be covering season 7 as it goes on.
-(Note: You may notice some subtle differences in how the viz looks to how the charts in blogs do – we’re using slightly different methods of tracking character mentions).
+Our coverage of Game of Thrones data spans years, and we have a huge archive of season and episode-specific data available throughout our website.
+Our engaging data visualizations will also be covering season 7 as it progresses.
+(Note: You may notice some subtle differences between how the visualizations look and the charts in blogs – we’re using slightly different methods of tracking character mentions).

 You can also take a look at our recently released Game of Thrones infographic that we released alongside Dr. Jillian Ney.
 It analyzes a million Reddit posts to find the most loved, overrated and underrated characters and more.